Kurtis-Hill/HomeAppProjectDev/Readme.md

 After running the command add you own variables values but you can exclude the variables with TEST in them.
 Be sure to mark the variable APP_ENV with <b>prod</b>.

 <h2>SSL Setup</h2>
 first we need to create; jwt public & private pem certificates, client & server pem files and ca-certificates these can be signed or self-signed.
-There are multiple guides online for generating these certs but the naming convention should follow:
+There are multiple guides online for generating these certs just ensure that the same ca signs both the cline and server certs.
+Once created places the client, server & ca certificate files in the SSL directory with the following but the naming convention should follow:
 <ul>
     <li>ca-cert.pem</li>
     <li>client-cert.pem</li>
     <li>server-cert.pem</li>
 </ul>
 you will notice that there is a cacert.pem in the SSL directory - leave it be this is used for downloading packages from github.
-Remember to prod the generated client/server certs in the SSL directory and the jwt certs in the HomeAppProjectDev/SymfonyReact/config/private.pem
+Now drop the generated <i>public.pem</i> and <i>private.pem</i> jwt certs in the HomeAppProjectDev/SymfonyReact/config/private.pem.
+Remember if you set a passphrase for these files to update the <code>pass_phrase</code> in the <i>SymfonyReact/config/packages/lexik_jwt_authentication.yaml</i> file (default: HomeApp).

 <h3>Elasticsearch</h3>
 Elasticsearch is optional for the application at this points - by setting the environment variables to false first one being <b>ELASTIC_ENABLED</b> this can be found in the </i>.env</i> file in the HomeAppDocker folder and the other <b>HEAVY_WRITES_ELASTIC_ONLY</b> this can be found in <i>SymfonyReact/.env</i> and commenting out the Elasticsearch containers in the <i>HomeAppDocker/docker-compose.yml</i> file this will use the Mysql tables.